For more general information and patient materials, see our Measles page.

-Measles is a viral illness characterized by a prodrome of cough, coryza and conjunctivitis (the 3 “Cs") followed by the development of maculopapular rash.
+Measles, also called rubeola, is a viral illness characterized by a prodrome of fever, cough, coryza and conjunctivitis ("the 3 Cs") followed by the development of maculopapular rash.
 It generally causes a severe illness for which people seek medical care.

-Providers must report suspected or confirmed cases of measles.
+Immediately report suspected or confirmed cases of measles.

 Resources for providers